Dzerillious/LinqRewrite/README.md

-# roslyn-linq-rewrite
+# LinqRewrite
-This tool compiles C# code by first rewriting the syntax trees of LINQ expressions using plain procedural code, minimizing allocations and dynamic dispatch, inlining lambdas, optimizing simple math expressions and using known information for optimization.
+Improved version of roslyn-linq-rewrite (https://github.com/antiufo/roslyn-linq-rewrite).
+This tool rewrites LINQ queries in C# code using plain procedural code, minimizing allocations and dynamic dispatch, inlining lambdas, optimizing simple math expressions and using known information for optimization.
+It has two run modes.
+First to compile rewritten code into .dll or .exe, second to rewrite the code and save it into a specified folder.
+For proper behavior install NuGet package LinqRewrite.Core into project which you are rewriting.

 ## Example input code
 ```csharp